vishnupadmanabhan/articles/_posts/2016-05-07-higher-order-functions-in-javascript.md

 }
 {% endhighlight %}

 Simple stuff, we just iterate over all the items and add the price to the variable `totalPrice` which has an initial value of `0`.
-This is programming 101.
+Simple *programming 101*.
 Now let's implement the same using `reduce` function.

 {% highlight javascript %}
 // List of cars